Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: INTRODUCTION

 While the BBC is well defined in the real space, it seems not straightforward to extend such concept to the momentum space, since the latter is intrinsically closed and has no well-defined boundaries.
 However, a new method to classify topological states was proposed recently, showing that the topological number of a $d$D system corresponds to the nontrivial (pseudo)spin texture on the ($d-1$)D momentum subspace, called band inversion surfaces (BISs)~\cite{SB63.1385,PRA99.053606,Zhang2019b,Zhang2020}.
-Rather than being the boundary, the BISs are interfaces in the momentum space, across which the bulk bands are inverted.
-This method is particularly useful in characterizing topological phases by quantum dynamics.
-By suddenly tuning a system from initially trivial phase to topological regime, the quench dynamics exhibit on ($d-1$)D BISs nontrivial dynamical patterns which are related to the $d$D bulk topology, rendering a dynamical bulk-surface correspondence (dBSC) in momentum space.
-The dBSC provides new fundamental schemes to characterize and detect equilibrium topological phases by non-equilibrium quench dynamics, and has been recently actively studied in experiment in ultracold atom systems~\cite{PRL121.250403,PRL123.190603,NP15.911,ZWang2020} and solid-state spin systems~\cite{PRA100.052328,Xin2020,Ji2020}, and superconducting curcuits~\cite{Niu2020}.
-The advantages including the high-precision measurement of the topological phases are confirmed in experiments based on dBSC compared with traditional methods built on equilibrium theories~\cite{PRL121.250403,PRL123.190603,NP15.911,PRA100.052328,Xin2020,Ji2020}.
+Rather than being the boundary, the BISs are interfaces in the momentum space, across which the bulk bands are inverted as the interband couplings are absent.
+This method is particularly useful in two aspects.
+First, it enables to characterize topological phases by quantum dynamics, which is a topic attracting fast-growing attention recently~\cite{dynamic1,dynamic2,dynamic3,dynamic4,dynamic5,PRB98.205417,dynamic6,McGinley2019,PRL124.160402}.
+By suddenly tuning a system from initially trivial phase to topological regime, the quench dynamics exhibits on ($d-1$)D BISs nontrivial dynamical patterns which are related to the $d$D bulk topology, rendering a dynamical bulk-surface correspondence (dBSC) in the momentum space~\cite{SB63.1385,PRA99.053606,Zhang2019b,Zhang2020}.
+The dBSC opens the way to simulate and detect equilibrium topological phases by far-from-equilibrium quench dynamics, and has been recently actively studied in experiment with ultracold atoms~\cite{PRL121.250403,PRL123.190603,NP15.911,ZWang2020}, solid-state spin systems~\cite{PRA100.052328,Xin2020,Ji2020}, and superconducting curcuits~\cite{Niu2020}.
+Moreover, as a momentum-space counterpart of the BBC in real space, the dBSC expands the ability of simulating topological phases with the typical quantum simulators like ultracold atoms where the real-space open boundary is hard to construct, but the momentum-space information can be readily measured.
+The advantages including the high-precision measurement of the topological phases are also confirmed in experiments based on dBSC compared with traditional methods built on equilibrium theories~\cite{PRL121.250403,PRL123.190603,NP15.911,ZWang2020,PRA100.052328,Xin2020,Ji2020}.